Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Cutwidth

-\begin{longlemma} If $\phi$ has a satisfying assignment, then we can construct a solution spanning tree~$T$ for $\ctwinst$ for some $M \in [2n/\gamma]^{2\gamma}_0$ such that $T$ is consistent to all the label gadgets in~$G_M$. \end{longlemma} \begin{proof} Suppose $(x^*_i)_{i \in [n]}$ is the satisfying assignment of $\phi$.
+Finally, for the remaining vertices, we use a similar argument as for the vertices in $\rho^A_t, a_t, b^t_1, \dots, b^t_{n/\gamma}$. \end{proof} \begin{longlemma} If $\phi$ has a satisfying assignment, then we can construct a solution spanning tree~$T$ for $\ctwinst$ for some $M \in [2n/\gamma]^{2\gamma}_0$ such that $T$ is consistent to all the label gadgets in~$G_M$. \end{longlemma} \begin{proof} Suppose $(x^*_i)_{i \in [n]}$ is the satisfying assignment of $\phi$.
 We construct $T$ starting from an empty graph.
 We first add all edges incident to vertices in $R$.

 For $i \in [n]$, if $x^*_i = 1$, then for $j \in [m]$, we add $v^{i,j} u^{i,j}_4, u^{i,j}_1 u^{i,j}_2, u^{i,j}_2 u^{i,j}_3, u^{i,j}_3 v^{i,j-1}$ to $T$ (see \cref{fig:ctw_lb}(b)(top) for an illustration.).
 If $x^*_i = 2$, then for $j \in [m]$, we add $v^{i,j} u^{i,j}_1, u^{i,j}_1 u^{i,j}_2, u^{i,j}_3 u^{i,j}_4, u^{i,j}_3 v^{i,j-1}$ to $T$ (see \cref{fig:ctw_lb}(b)(middle) ).
 If $x^*_i = 3$, then for $j \in [m]$, we add $v^{i,j} u^{i,j}_4, v^{i,j} u^{i,j}_1, u^{i,j}_1 u^{i,j}_2, u^{i,j}_2 u^{i,j}_3$ to $T$ (see \cref{fig:ctw_lb}(b)(bottom)).
 For $i \in [n], j \in [m]$, if $d^{i,j}$ exists, then we add to $T$ the edge $d^{i,j} u^{i,j}_{x^*_i}$.